EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 1. C and the RS refer to the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I.
 In case of multiple matches, the state of the latest completed EDHOC execution is considered.

 2. With reference to the EDHOC state determined at the previous step, C and the RS invoke the EDHOC-KeyUpdate function (see {{Section 4.2.2 of I-D.ietf-lake-edhoc}}), specifying the CBOR byte string EXTENDED\_NONCE as "context" argument.
-This results in updating the secret key PRK\_OUT to be considered from here on for this EDHOC state.
+This results in updating the secret key PRK\_out to be considered from here on for this EDHOC state.

 3. With reference to the same EDHOC state as above, C and the RS update the secret key PRK\_Exporter as per {{Section 4.2.1 of I-D.ietf-lake-edhoc}}.
-In particular, the key PRK\_OUT derived at step 2 is specified as "PRK\_out" argument.
+In particular, the key PRK\_out derived at step 2 is specified as "PRK\_out" argument.
 This results in updating the secret key PRK\_Exporter to be considered from here on for this EDHOC state.

 4. C and the RS establish a new OSCORE Security Context as defined in {{edhoc-exec}}, just like if they had completed an EDHOC execution.
 Note that, since C and the RS have not re-run the EDHOC protocol, they preserve their same OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.